-TGU/TCFD utilize Volunteers in Prevention, engine companies and Forestry Aides to conduct PRC 4291 Defensible Space Inspections on an LE-100 form.
-This program is further enhanced by utilizing Tehama County Ordinance No. 2122, Chapter 9.05, FIRE HAZARD ABATEMENT in the LRA of Tehama County.
+TGU/TCFD utilize Volunteers in Prevention, engine companies and Forestry Aides to conduct PRC 4291 Defensible Space Inspections on a LE-100 form.
+This program is further enhanced by utilizing Tehama County Code Chapter 9.05, FIRE HAZARD ABATEMENT in the LRA of Tehama County.
 Inspectors also perform Weed Abatement Inspections in the LRA.